 Fingar, T (2011).
 Reducing Uncertainty.

-What I find particularly interesting about this book is its emphasis on the purpose of intelligence, i.e. how to have an impact on decisions, how this may be achieved — and also how things can go wrong, even if intentions are good.
+Here, I really like the emphasis on the purpose of intelligence.
+How to have an impact on decisions, and how this may be achieved.
+And also how things can go wrong, even if intentions are good.
 All of this from a world class and hands-on expert, Thomas Fingar.

 Heuer, RJ & Pherson, RH (2014).
 Structured Analytic Techniques for Intelligence Analysis.

 This is a real workbook, in the sense that you can use it for and during work.
 It describes a range of techniques for different circumstances, as well as those techniques’ strengths and weaknesses.
-The book’s spiral binding keeps it open at any page you want, which makes it convenient to use it as a reference on your desk (no, I did not get the Kindle version of this book).
+The book’s spiral binding keeps it open at any page you want.
+This makes it convenient to use as a reference on your desk.

 None of these materials provide cookbook instructions.
 But they provide very interesting examples and new perspectives.
 And making the transfer from these perspectives to one’s own questions, discovering new angles, and questioning your own assumptions are all part of why this is an essentially human and fun activity, right?